havanagrawal/c2c2017/Session11 - StuffWeLeftOut/README.md

 Making an immutable class can be trickier than at first sight.
 The following resource lists down a few guidelines for writing an immutable class.

+Look at the wrong and right examples in the [immutable](immutable) directory.
+One of the examples has been corrected.
+As an exercise, fix the other two faulty immutable classes as well.

 [Immutable Classes - Oracle Tutorial](https://docs.oracle.com/javase/tutorial/essential/concurrency/imstrat.html)

 #### <a name="threading"></a>Multi Threading